Tunneling method for Hawking radiation in the Nariai case: The HJ method for tunneling

-The right-hand side is easily realized to correspond to the standard form for the rate of emission associated with tunneling through a potential barrier in the WKB approximation.
+As a basic ingredient of the approach, we have the classical action $S$ of particles (massless or not), to be computed along trajectories which pass through the horizon.
+The semiclassical emission rate is given by (\ref{eq-gamma}), whose right-hand side is easily realized to correspond to the standard form for the rate of emission associated with tunneling through a potential barrier in the WKB approximation.
 Still, the barrier is non-standard, being present a single turning point against the usual couple of turning points for standard barriers.
-In other terms, whereas in standard barriers one faces with a (finite extent) region where classical motion is forbidden, but where there is still a non-zero quantum mechanical probability for a transition to a different region where classical motion is again allowed, in the present case, apart for a peculiar but only qualitative picture involving backreaction due to Parikh and sketched in \cite{parikh-tunnel}, there is no such a situation.
 The horizon plays the role of a unattainable limiting region for signals in the inner region of the black hole, much more than a real potential barrier.
 Moreover, a very non-trivial transition between a spacetime region with a time-dependent metric (black-hole region) to a static region (exterior of the black hole) is being occurring, so it is the case to remark that `standard interpretations' are not so well grounded or, at the very least, free of misinterpretations.
 See also \cite{moretti-pinamonti}.
-In such a sense, the tunneling method is just more an ansatz giving correct answers instead of a rigorous calculation firmly grounded on quantum field theory.
-A further remark is that thermality will occur with inverse temperature $\beta$ if \cite{hartle-hawking}

-As to the relation with the WKB approximation for the wave equations, we point out that both the Klein-Gordon equation and the Dirac equation have the same semiclassical limit at the lowest order approximation, which is represented by the Hamilton-Jacobi equation.
 By following \cite{vanzo}, it is interesting to write down the action as follows:

-where $dS$ is the one-form corresponding to the differential of $S$, and an integration along a path is understood.
+where $dS$ is the one-form corresponding to the differential of $S$, and an integration along { an oriented, null path is understood, and this is at the root of the so called null geodesic method \cite{vanzo-rev}}.
 In such a way, $dS$ is written in terms of the differential of coordinates times the conjugate momenta $p_i=(\partial_{x^i} S)$ for $i=0,1,2,3$ (a change of sign in the 0-component can occur with respect to this definition).
-See below for an example.
-Regular coordinate systems are to be privileged with respect to singular ones, because they have the bonus of simplifying the procedure, and do not require `special' prescriptions which are simply associated with the use of singular coordinate systems (for the latter case see e.g. \cite{srinivasan}). \\ The above semiclassical picture can also be corroborated by an S-matrix approach, due to the fact that we know exact solutions of the Klein-Gordon equation and of their analyticity properties on the Nariai manifold.
-By introducing Kruskal-like coordinates, we can calculate the particle flux leaving the horizon in a scattering process, obtaining Hawking result, even in a static picture.